WordPress/phpunit-test-runner/.github/ISSUE_TEMPLATE/test_reporter_request.md

 Requesting your bot user to be added to this WordPress.org site [as a “Test Reporter”](https://make.wordpress.org/hosting/test-results/).

-For more informations, please visit our [Getting Started](https://make.wordpress.org/hosting/test-results-getting-started/) Guide or the [Hosting Handbook](https://make.wordpress.org/hosting/handbook/tests/).
+For more information, please visit the [Getting Started](https://make.wordpress.org/hosting/test-results-getting-started/) Guide or the [Hosting Handbook](https://make.wordpress.org/hosting/handbook/tests/).

 **Preconditions Checklist:**